 If you have a raccoon in your home, simply moving it off property may not work.
 Other raccoons may move in once you get one raccoon out.
 If the raccoon you remove has a litter, it will try to get back to its young.
 If it doesn’t get back, you’re left with baby raccoons that will either cause more damage or die in the attic.
 Professional removal is recommended to keep everyone in your home safe, to get all the animals out and to make sure no one moves back in.

-Keep raccoons out of your home through humane raccoon removal Houston.
-Contact Skedaddle Humane Wildlife Control for prevention, clearing and cleaning.
+Keep raccoons out of your home through humane raccoon removal.
+Contact our Skedaddle Humane Wildlife removal team in Pickering today for prevention, clearing and cleaning.